 SLIP & FALL PROBLEMS ON SPECIFIC BUILDING MATERIALS

-The materials that make up our stairs, porches, decks and floors can make a big difference in the potential risk of a slip and fall.
-Natural wood, synthetic wood, concrete and ceramic tile can all be safe building materials depending on how, where and when they’re used.
-In this section, we evaluate the slip-and-fall risks of the most popular building products and offer our recommendation on how to maximize traction in almost any environmental condition.
+The materials that make up our stairs, porches, decks, and floors can make a big difference in the potential risk of a slip and fall.
+Natural wood, synthetic wood, concrete, and ceramic tile can all be safe building materials depending on how, where, and when they’re used.
+In this section, we evaluate the slip and fall risks of the most popular building materials and offer recommendations on how to maximize traction in almost any environmental condition.

-Synthetic wood, also known as artificial wood, composite wood or plastic wood, has become increasingly popular as an outdoor building material for decks, patios and stairs.
-While their initial cost is higher than natural wood, synthetic wood’s long life, uniformity, and low maintenance requirements makes the material an attractive choice for outdoor environments.
+Synthetic wood, also known as artificial wood, composite wood, or plastic wood, has become increasingly popular as an outdoor building material for decks, patios, and stairs.
+While the initial cost is higher than natural wood, synthetic wood’s long life, uniformity, and low maintenance requirements make the material an attractive choice for outdoor environments.

 Consumer Reports highlighted in 2020 that synthetic decking material can be more slippery than natural wood.
 If your Trex or other synthetic wood is slippery, learn how to improve traction in our feature story on making synthetic decking less slippery.

 Concrete is a favored material for its strength and durability and is widely used in residential construction.
 When used outside, the aggregate used in unfinished concrete provides good traction in all but icy and snowy conditions.
 When used inside, concrete is often polished and finished with an elastomeric paint or sealer that looks beautiful but can be slippery when water or debris lay on the surface.